-Living here is
+Living here offers

 Busy, surrounded by constant activity, culturally diverse